pnp/blog/content/post/7-reasons-to-contribute-to-the-community/index.md

 ## 4. You’re giving back for what you received from others

-Whether it be through blog posts, video’s, PnP PowerShell, the CLI, or SPFx samples.
+Whether it be through blog posts, video’s, PnP PowerShell, CLI for Microsoft 365, or SPFx samples.
 I’m benefiting from the voluntary work of others literally e-ve-ry-day.
-It’s no more then reasonable that I pitch in.
+It’s no more than reasonable that I pitch in.
 This is called the reciprocity principle.
 It’s the idea that when you give, you will be given in return.

 But not only that: if you give back generously, you’ll find yourself paying it forward.
 Your actions will inspire two or three others to do the same, benefiting us all exponentially.

 ## 5. You get to meet new people in your field

 The Microsoft 365 space spans the globe.
-And yet many of us are often working with a small set of colleagues in our own bubbles.
-Only getting out for short periods of time for events and conferences.
+And yet many of us are often working with a small set of colleagues in our own bubbles, only getting out for short periods of time for events and conferences.

 Joining in community efforts really is a great way to get over those boundaries, as you meet and collaborate with people from completely different backgrounds.
 This broadens your perspective and that is generally a good thing.